Types of Financial Aid

 Other Aid

 The WIOA program is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 Students should contact either their local Employment Security Division Office or the Arkansas Workforce Center for application and eligibility information.
-Visit the Workforce Innovation page for more information.
-Students should also inquire if they may be eligible for Trade Adjustment Assistance benefits.
+Visit https://dws.arkansas.gov/workforce-services/workforce-innovation-wioa/ page for more information.

-For further information regarding eligibility and the application process, contact the Career Pathways Office at (870) 508-6201.
-The Career Pathways Office is located on the third floor of Roller Hall on the ASU - Mountain Home campus.
+For further information regarding eligibility and the application process, contact the Career Pathways Office at (870) 508-6201 or visit https://asumh.edu/pages/main/338/career-pathways.

 Veteran Benefits